 One common thread among the holistic treatment approaches to CHF is dietary changes and keeping your dog’s stress level low.

-Owners of dogs with CHF should perform research and schedule examinations for second opinions if they have any doubts that their dog is not receiving the best possible treatment.
+Owners of dogs with CHF should research and schedule examinations for second opinions if they have any doubts that their dog is not receiving the best possible treatment.

 Is Congestive Heart Failure curable?